The Lovers: Yes or No?

 You asked a yes/no question and drew The Lovers.
 Short answer first, reasoning right after.

-Upright, The Lovers carries harmony and alignment, which reads yes for 'will this connection work?'-type questions.
-But its core is a values-led choice, so for 'should I do it?' the honest answer is: yes, if the option lines up with what you value — and you usually already know whether it does.
-Reversed, it leans no, or more precisely not yet: something is out of alignment, and a forced yes now tends to get re-decided later.
+Upright, The Lovers carries harmony and fit, which reads yes for 'will this connection work?' questions.
+But its core is a values-led choice, so for 'should I do it?' the honest answer is: yes, if the option lines up with what you value.
+You usually already know whether it does.
+Reversed, it leans no, or more exactly not yet: something is out of line, and a forced yes now tends to get re-decided later.

 Sort your question first, because the card answers each type differently.
-Feelings and connection questions — 'is there something real here?', 'could we work?' — get the friendliest read: leans yes, the connection has substance.
-Commitment questions get a conditional yes: yes if you can commit wholeheartedly, no if you'd be signing with one foot out the door.
+Feelings and connection questions ('is there something real here?', 'could we work?') get the friendliest read: leans yes, the connection has substance.
+Commitment questions get a conditional yes.
+Yes if you can commit with your whole heart, no if you'd be signing with one foot out the door.

-'Should I' questions get the criterion instead of the verdict.
-The Lovers is a Major Arcana card, and majors describe the situation more than the outcome — this one says the outcome will follow the quality of your choice.
+'Should I' questions get the test instead of the verdict.
+The Lovers is a Major Arcana card, and majors describe the situation more than the outcome.
+This one says the outcome will follow the quality of your choice.

 That isn't the card dodging.
 It's the most honest answer a reading can give when the result genuinely depends on what you do next.
-If you want cleaner yes/no mechanics — which cards lean which way, and why — the yes/no spread guide covers the system.
+If you want cleaner yes/no rules (which cards lean which way, and why), the yes/no spread guide covers the system.
 The Lovers is one of the cards that bends it.

 A seeker asks the deck 'should I move cities to be with my partner?' and draws The Lovers upright.

-Reversed, The Lovers leans no — but read it as 'not as things currently stand' rather than 'never.'
-The reversal marks misalignment: the option on the table conflicts with something you value, the two sides of a partnership aren't level, or you're asking the cards to overrule something your own gut keeps flagging.
+Reversed, The Lovers leans no, but read it as 'not as things currently stand' rather than 'never.'
+The reversal marks a mismatch: the option on the table conflicts with something you value, the two sides of a partnership aren't level, or you're asking the cards to overrule something your own gut keeps flagging.

 That last one is worth sitting with.
 People most often pull a yes/no reading when they already sense the answer and want it outvoted.
-If that's you, the reversed no isn't a punishment — it's the card declining to co-sign a choice you haven't honestly made yet.
+If that's you, the reversed no isn't a punishment.
+It's the card refusing to co-sign a choice you haven't honestly made yet.

 The practical move: change the terms before you change the question.
-Renegotiate the offer, name the imbalance, resolve the split — then the same question may genuinely read differently, because the situation is different.
-What the reversal doesn't support is repeat-pulling until a nicer card shows up.
+Rework the offer, name the imbalance, settle the split.
+Then the same question may genuinely read differently, because the situation is different.
+What the reversal doesn't support is pulling again and again until a nicer card shows up.
 That's not reading; that's shopping.

 A seeker has asked 'should I sign this business partnership?' three times this week and keeps drawing The Lovers reversed.